Regular decagon calculator

 This tool calculates the basic geometric properties of a regular decagon.
-Regular polygons are equilateral (all sides equal).
-The tool can calculate the properties of the decagon, given the length of its sides, or the inradius or the circumradius.
+Regular polygons are equilateral (all sides equal) and also have all angles equal.
+The tool can calculate the properties of the decagon, given either the length of its sides, or the inradius or the circumradius or the area or the height or the width.
 Enter below the shape dimensions.
 The calculated results will have the same units as your input.
 Please use consistent units for any input.

 Interior φ =

 Central θ =

 Decagon is a polygon with ten sides and ten vertices.
 A decagon, like any other polygon, can be either convex or concave, as illustrated in the next figure.
 A convex decagon has none of its interior angles greater than 180°.
 To the contrary, a concave decagon (or polygon) has one or more of its interior angles greater than 180°.
 A decagon is called regular when its sides are equal and also its interior angles are equal.
 Having only the sides equal is not adequate, in that matter, since the decagon may be concave, with equal sides.
 As demonstrated in the figure below, many possible concave decagons can be defined, with equal sides, but unequal interior angles.
 These decagons are called equilateral.
 Any decagon that is not regular is called irregular.

 The sum of the internal angles of any decagon, either convex or concave is always 1440°.
 This can be easily proved by counting how many triangles can be fitted inside the decagon.
 To find this out, we have to draw straight lines between all the vertices, avoiding any intersections.
 The result is exactly eight triangles.
 Even through, the vertices can be connected in a different manner (resulting in different triangles), the number of triangles remains constantly eight.
 The sum of internal angles in one triangle is 180°, therefore for 8 triangles, side by side, the total angles should measure up to 8x180=1440°.